Compensation and Organization Committee

-The Compensation/Organization Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of AECOM (“AECOM” or the “Company”) to assist the Board in discharging its responsibilities relating to 1) the compensation and benefit plans of the executive officers of the Company as defined by Section 16 of the Securities Exchange Act of 1934 (“Section 16 Officers”), 2) compensation of members of the Board, 3) executive management succession planning, and 4) all incentive compensation plans and other equity-based compensation plans in which the Section 16 Officers may be participants and/or requiring approval by the Company’s stockholders.
+The Compensation/Organization Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of AECOM (“AECOM” or the “Company”) to assist the Board in discharging its responsibilities relating to (1) the compensation and benefits of the executive officers of the Company as defined by Section 16 of the Securities Exchange Act of 1934 (“Section 16 Officers”), (2) compensation of members of the Board, and (3) all incentive compensation plans and other equity-based compensation plans in which the Section 16 Officers may be participants and/or requiring approval by the Company’s stockholders.

 Duties & Responsibilities

 Subject to the limitations set forth in this Charter, applicable laws, regulations and listing standards, and except as otherwise provided by the Board from time to time, the Committee will have the following duties and responsibilities, as delegated by the Board.

 - Oversee the Company’s overall compensation philosophy, policies and programs, and assess whether the Company’s compensation philosophy establishes appropriate incentives for applicable management and employees.

 - Annually review the Company’s philosophy regarding executive compensation and consult with the Company’s Chief Executive Officer (the “CEO”) and outside advisors, as appropriate, regarding different compensation approaches.